When Should You Take the MCAT?

 Table of Contents

-Since it takes about four weeks for examinees to get their MCAT score after taking the test, I recommend most students take it no later than the first week of May in their application cycle year — earlier, if possible.
+Since it takes about four weeks for examinees to receive their MCAT scores after taking the test, we recommend most students take the test no later than the first week of May in their application cycle year — earlier, if possible.

-While it’s best to submit a completed application with an MCAT score as soon as possible ahead of the application deadlines, it is also just as important to take your exam when it is the right time for you to do so.
+While it’s best to submit a completed application with an MCAT score as soon as possible, it’s just as important to take your exam when it’s the right time for you.

 Let’s take a detailed look at when you know you’re ready, the earliest or latest you should take the MCAT, and considerations for gap year(s).